Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/README.md

 Tested HTML using https://validator.w3.org/.
 No errors displayed.

-Tested website on chrome, firefox and edge (on a mac).
+Tested website on chrome, firefox and safari on a desktop map and tested on chrome and firefox on an andriod mobile.

 Used google chrome simulator to test for responsiveness for moto g4, galaxy s5, pixel 2, pixel 2xl, iphone5/se, iphone 6/7/8, iphone 6/7/8 plus, iphone x, ipad, ipad pro, surface duo, galaxy fold and desktop.